Childcare and School

 - Please read more about reception classes.

-If you wish to enrol your child in school outside the regular enrollment period (usually autumn) you have to contact your district school.
+If you wish to enrol your child in school outside the regular enrollment period (usually autumn) you have to contact your district's school.

 Most international schools in Copenhagen are pivate.

 To get an overview of international schools in Denmark, please refer to the Ministry of Education website: